 You will have to bottle feed your kitten a special kitten formula approximately every 2-4 hours.
 Although every kitten is different, your veterinarian will be able to inform you of the best formula to use, how much to feed them and how frequently you should be feeding your kitten.

-In order for kittens to grow healthily, they will need to gain approximately ½ ounce (14 grams) per day or 4 ounces (113 grams) a week.
+For kittens to grow healthily, they will need to gain approximately ½ ounces (14 grams) per day or 4 ounces (113 grams) a week.
 Never give your cat cow milk and remember to always feed them the same formula.

-Another key fact you should know is that in order for your kitty to digest food properly they will have to be kept warm.
+Another key fact you should know is that for your kitty to digest food properly it will have to be kept warm.